DouglasTitze/DouglasTitze.github.io/_posts/2023-04-01-Lowest-Common-Ancestor.md

 # Algorithm Description

 **Binary Search Tree -** A sorted and ordered tree based on the root node.
-Nodes to the left of ANY node are less than their parent, and those to the right are greater.
+Subtrees to the left of ANY node are less than their parent, and those to the right are greater.

 **Lowest Common Ancestor -** The deepest node that is a parent of both nodes.
 In this problem, a node can be its parent if one of its children is the other node.